tespin/banna-ilocos-norte/README.md

 # banna-ilocos-norte
-Scripts and assets for Unity3D project.
+Scripts for Unity3D project -- game programming in C# + interfacing with Arduino microcontroller.